Kitura/BlueSocket/README.md

 - `read(into data: NSMutableData)` - This function reads all the data available on a socket and returns it in the `NSMutableData` object that was passed.
 - `readString()` - This function reads all the data available on a socket and returns it as an `String`.
 A `nil` is returned if no data is available for reading.
 - `read(into buffer: UnsafeMutablePointer<CChar>, bufSize: Int)` - This function allows you to read data into a buffer of a specified size by providing an *unsafe* pointer to that buffer and an integer the denotes the size of that buffer.
 This API (in addition to other types of exceptions) will throw a `Socket.SOCKET_ERR_RECV_BUFFER_TOO_SMALL` if the buffer provided is too small.
 You will need to call again with proper buffer size (see `Error.bufferSizeNeeded`in *Socket.swift* for more information).
+- **Note:** All of the read APIs above except `readString()` can return zero (0).
+This can indicate that the remote connection was closed or it could indicate that the socket would block (assuming you've turned off blocking).
+To differentiate between the two, the property `remoteConnectionClosed` can be checked.
+If `true`, the socket remote partner has closed the connection and this `Socket` instance should be closed.

 ### Writing data to a Socket.